 Santa with kids at Barbara Adams Beyond Wonderful Cookie Decorating Party.

-Beyond Wonderful intern Theo Anderson donned a full Santa suit and burst into the room with a robust, “Ho-ho-ho—Merry Christmas!”
-He listened to each child’s wish and distributed candy canes to all.
-This Santa is always hungry and happily accepted cookies!
+Beyond Wonderful intern Theo Andersen is my very cool Santa.
+Dressed in a full Santa suit, he always bursts into the room with a robust, “Ho-ho-ho—Merry Christmas!”
+He listens to each child’s wish and distributes candy canes to all.
+This Santa is always hungry and happily accepts cookies!

 Paty food.
 Barbara Adams Beyond Wonderful Christmas Cookie Decorating Party.